 Also, under his premiership, the deposed Chief Justice, Iftikhar Muhammad Chaudhry was restored on March 15, 2009, following a long march by former premiere, Nawaz Sharif.

-The tussle between the militiary and civil command, instigated by the controversial memo written to Admiral Michael Mullen,has ignited a series of significant political events.
+Current status: The tussle between the militiary and civil command, instigated by the controversial memo written to Admiral Michael Mullen,has ignited a series of significant political events.